-Read the articles of New Zealand vs South Africa 10th Match ICC World T20 2009 - ICC World Twenty20 International tournament Group B of the 9th T20I match played between South Africa and New Zealand at Lord's, London in 09th June 2009.
+Watch the highlights of New Zealand vs South Africa 10th Match ICC World T20 2009 - ICC World Twenty20 International tournament Group B of the 9th T20I match played between South Africa and New Zealand at Lord's, London in 09th June 2009.

-Roelof van der Merwe star as South Africa thrilling one-run victory over New Zealand in the low-scoring encounter of the World Twenty20 Group D match.
+Roelof van der Merwe's superb spin bowling figures before Wayne Parnell holds nerve as South Africa pulled off a thrilling 1-run victory over New Zealand in a low-scoring thriller of the 10th match of a World Twenty20.

 South Africa scored 128 for 7 (Smith 33, Butler 2-13) beat New Zealand scored 127 for 5 (McCullum 57, van der Merwe 2-14)